HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Safe Control among Humans

 \section{Safe Control among Humans}

 We formulate a finite-horizon linear \ac{MPC} problem that jointly optimizes task-specific objectives while enforcing safety with respect to nearby humans.
 The optimization problem is

 Here, $\mathbf{x}_k \in \mathbb{R}^n$ and $\mathbf{u}_k \in \mathbb{R}^m$ denote the state of the system and the input of the control at the time step $k$, respectively.
 Human motion is highly dynamic and inherently unpredictable, which makes any human motion forecasting model subject to significant uncertainty and error.
-Our optimization framework allows the objective to freely leverage optimistic and error-prone assumptions about human motion, such as the future predicted joint states ${_W}\mathbf{J}^H_{k+1:k+T}$, while the reachability cost $l_k^{\mathrm{R}}$, weighted by $\lambda$, and the constraint functions $h_i(\cdot)$ rely solely on the currently observed body joints ${_W}\mathbf{J}^H_k$.
+Our optimization framework allows the objective $l_k^{\mathrm{TR}}$ to freely leverage optimistic and error-prone assumptions about human motion, such as the future predicted joint states ${_W}\mathbf{J}^H_{k+1:k+T}$, while the reachability cost $l_k^{\mathrm{R}}$, x by $\lambda$, and the constraint functions $h_i(\cdot)$ rely solely on the currently observed body joints ${_W}\mathbf{J}^H_k$.
 Although we exemplify our formulation using \acp{MAV}, it is inherently embodiment-independent and therefore straightforward to generalize to other robotic form factors.
+An overview of the full system is shown in \cref{fig:system_overview}.